 Does your legacy application suite offer real strategic value or is it time to deploy SaaS with a trusted vendor.

 It’s near impossible to launch a sufficient security program during a pandemic.
 The colossal shift to remote working offered an incredible opportunity for hackers to exploit areas such as out-of-date operating systems software and unpatched VPNs.

 Going forward, you must make it organizational best practice to implement a rock-hard security strategy from the device up.
 Equip PCs with security embedded into the lowest level of the hardware and BIOS.
 It’s also worth swatting up the users on best practices to avoid phishing and user-centric attacks.
-We have a great whitepaper about this here.

 Manage poor connectivity post Covid-19